avengerpenguin/traditionalmead.uk/Mead/Privacy Policy.md

 9. Contact Us

-If you have any questions, concerns, or requests regarding this Privacy Policy or the processing of your personal information, please contact us at [Contact Email Address].
+If you have any questions, concerns, or requests regarding this Privacy Policy or the processing of your personal information, please contact us at privacy@functionalprogramming.co.uk.

-Last Updated: [Date]
+Last Updated: 2023-06-13